 There is a huge market for aftermarket accessories when it comes to trucks, because truck owners love to personalize their rig.

-As a used truck, accessories rarely add value to a price (despite what the seller says), but the hidden danger lies in how things were installed.
+On a used truck, accessories rarely add value to a price (despite what the seller or previous owner says), but the hidden danger lies in how things were installed.
 Looking under the dash, body, and trailer hitch area is usually a good way to get a sense of the quality of work done.
-Too many crimp-style connectors show that the work isn’t that great.
+Too many crimp-style connectors show that the work isn't that great.

 You can expect that any four-wheel-drive truck has been driven off-road to some extent, but you want to make sure you're not buying a used truck that has been abused.